icssc/ZotMeal/README.md

    http://localhost:3000/events.get
    ```

-10. View the local website at <http://localhost:8081>.
-If no data is displayed, make sure there is data in you local DB (scroll down to see how to pull data).
+8. Pull the latest CampusDish data into your local database by `cd`'ing into the `apps/server` directory and running `pnpm run test:daily` or `pnpm run test:weekly`.

+9. View the local website at [http://localhost:8080](http://localhost:8080).
+As you make changes to the Next.js application, those changes will be automatically
+reflected on the local website.

 ### Troubleshooting